-CRANE provides the same level of training to all employees who manage hazardous waste.
-The training program for its personnel is a common program for all its hazardous waste management operations and not specific to the individual Part B operations.
+CRANE provides different levels of training to its hazardous waste handling employees.
+The training program for its personnel is a common program for all its hazardous waste handling employees and not specific to the individual Part B operations.
 Thus, the program is described for all Part B operations in the Introduction.
+Only general descriptions are provided here.